Replay

 Picturing Play

-Young people from a Rotherham secondary school have worked with artist Moira Lovell to produce their own exhibition exploring play.
-Inspired by a visit to the Wentworth Woodhouse’s 'House of Fun' exhibition, the young people have created photographs and zines that invite you to think about why play is important to us all.
+Inspired by a visit to Wentworth Woodhouse’s 'House of Fun' exhibition, the young people created and exhibited photographs and zines that invited audiences to think about play in their own lives and why play is important to us all.

 Picturing play